Blobanium/PerformacraftX-Modpack/README.md

 If you need help Check wiki on this github

+## NOTICE

+Mod updates are currently on hold until 1.17 Releases.

 ## Things that i still need to do

 * Remove any unnessesary mods (if needed)